 Author Charu C Aggarwal, in his book “Outlier Analysis”, discusses many outlier detection methods.
 Some notable ones include:

 Probabilistic and Statistical Models: You can use statistics to identify unlikely outcomes.

 - Linear Models: This model is interpreted as a linear combination of features. direct correlations are used to model the data into lower dimensions.
 As an example, principal component analysis and data with large residual errors may be outliers.

 - High-Dimensional Outlier Detection: High-dimensional data present a major challenge.
-Many of the current algorithms cannot address the problems from a large number of features.
+Many of the current algorithms cannot address the problems of a large number of features.
 A paper by Aggarwal and his colleague Philip S Yu states that, for effectiveness, high dimensional outlier detection algorithms must satisfy many properties, including the provision of interpretability in terms of the reasoning which creates the abnormality.

 In machine learning, one cannot just “ignore” data outliers.
-They can impair the training process, create cascading errors.
+They can impair the training process, and create cascading errors.